gpaulissen/blog/_posts/2021-02-22-oracle-apex-how-to-build-5.md

 ## Tools

 The tools used nowadays are Git and Subversion.
+Git is now the standard and I would like to have used it throughout but there were two areas where I had to resort to Subversion.

 ### Git